basecamp/handbook/benefits-and-perks.md

 Your outlets at Basecamp if you're feeling your mental or physical health is taking a toll on your work?
 So many to choose from!
 We have Carecamp, a project in Basecamp dedicated to discussing all aspects of self-care.
 You can go to your manager at any time or during one of your regular 1:1 meetings.
 You can go to Andrea at any time, who with your permission can work with your manager to help you.
 Additionally, your manager should check in with *you*, proactively, to periodically make sure you're doing okay.

+Basecamp also allows a **Day of Service**.
+You can take one day off every year to volunteer for a charitable or community organization of your choice.
+No need to use a vacation day or personal day!

 ## Personal Leave

 If you are under treatment or recovery for a serious medical condition and are unable to work for a week or more because of it, let us know and you can take four weeks off at 100% pay.
 If after that, you're still unable to work, Basecamp will continue to pay you 70% of your pay until you're better, up to twelve weeks off.
 These days are an emergency reserve, separate from your vacation/sick time described above.
 If after this period of time, you still cannot work, talk to your manager, Jason, David, or Andrea, and we will discuss what comes next on a case-by-case basis.